-Tap Bolt
+Tap Bolts

 A tap bolt looks like a standard bolt but has threading all the way down its shaft.
 This means it can be screwed into a hole that’s already been threaded (called a "tapped hole") without needing a nut on the other end.